Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/workflowautomationbestpractices.md

                     </div>
                     <div class="cardText">
                         <h3>Workflows aren't just about data and approvals</h3>
                         <p>Liane uses automated workflows for all kinds of tasks, not just ones where captured data needs to move from one place to another, or ones where stage-gated governance is required.
-She automates responses to specific inquiries, distribution of announcements and newsletters, and even updates to information available on our enterprise freelance program communication site.</p>
+She automates responses to specific inquiries, distribution of announcements and newsletters, and even updates to information available on our freelance program communication site.</p>
                     </div>
                 </div>
             </div>